sscansan/genomics_and_GWAS_tutorials/README.md

 and bioinformatic tools, and make use of other repositories, scripts and data sources, taken or modified as such.

+The report of the studies is in progress in Report/build/Genomics_proj.pdf

 ## Contents

 - [Genomic projects tutorials](#genomic-projects-tutorials)